National Center for Health Research: Updated November 15th, 2022

 The virus usually spreads through close contact with other people, especially through droplets when a person coughs or sneezes – or even when they breathe normally.
 These droplets can travel through the air and can be inhaled or get into the noses, mouths, or eyes of people nearby.

 It is most contagious when the person has symptoms, but it is possible to catch the virus from infected people who have no symptoms at all.
-In addition, these droplets (as well as fecal matter containing the virus) can end up on surfaces where it can survive for hours or even days.
-When you touch these surfaces and then touch your face, you can be exposed to the virus.
-That’s why it’s important to wash your hands regularly.
-If you don’t have antiseptic wipes, you can wipe down surfaces in your bathroom, kitchen, and other rooms with bleach of rubbing alcohol to help prevent exposure.
-However, most of the time the virus is spreading through close contact with people who have it.
+In addition, these droplets (as well as fecal matter containing the virus) can end up on surfaces where it can survive for short periods of time.

 Symptoms tend to start between 2 and 14 days after coming into contact with the virus.
-Although some people have compared the symptoms to a cold or flu, there are some differences.
+Although some people have compared the symptoms to a cold or flu, not everyone with COVID-19 has those types of symptoms.
+In fact, some people (especially children, teens, and younger adults) have very mild symptoms or none at all, which is why getting tested is so important before you spend time with others.
+These symptoms have been reported in people with COVID-19:

 Most people who are infected with this coronavirus have mild symptoms and can recover at home in about 2 weeks.
 However, symptoms can become severe.
 These are the ones that require immediate medical attention:

-People who are older than 60, and people who have existing serious health conditions, such as heart disease, lung disease, and diabetes, are more likely to develop severe illness and complications from COVID-19.
-This includes people who are receiving cancer treatments that can weaken the immune system.
-The most serious complications include pneumonia, organ failure, and death.
+People who are older than 60 or with other medical conditions are more likely to develop severe illness and complications from COVID-19.
+The most serious complications include pneumonia, stroke, blood clots, organ failure, and death.

 How can I protect myself and others?